 I moved to the New Jersey shore when I was 12 years old.
 It was just a little bit different from living in Philadelphia – just a little!
 We played differently and we definitely ate differently.
 The availability of fresh seafood was wonderful and so much of it you could just go and get yourself.
 My favorite had to be the blue claw crabs – my brothers and I had traps and we’d go crabbin’ and bring home as many as we could.
 My mother would cook them and then the whole family would sit around a newspaper covered table and feast.
+I love crab and I want to thank Anderson Seafoods for sending me some delicious crab meat at no charge.

 The meat in the body was good but there would always be fights over the claws because even as children we knew that the sweetest meat was found there.
 I still feel that way; I won’t turn jumbo lump crab meat away but given my druthers, I’ll go for that claw meat first all the time.